-- · Volatility in the market price of our common stock could lead to losses by investors. - An investor's return may be reduced if we lose our foreign private issuer status. - We do not expect to pay any cash dividends for the foreseeable future. - A future transfer of ICON ordinary shares, other than one effected by means of the transfer of book entry interests in the Depositary Trust Company ("DTC"), may be subject to Irish stamp duty.
+- Volatility in the market price of our common stock could lead to losses by investors. - If securities analysts or industry analysts do not publish reports about our business or if they downgrade our stock or our sector, our stock price and trading volumes could decline. - An investor's return may be reduced if we lose our foreign private issuer status. - We do not expect to pay any cash dividends for the foreseeable future. - A future transfer of ICON ordinary shares, other than one effected by means of the transfer of book entry interests in the Depositary Trust Company ("DTC"), may be subject to Irish stamp duty.